 Q: Is there only the 2x 2 inch netpot 1/6th part to assemble barrels?
 I would like to grow bigger plants!

 A: Until November 2016 and the start of the series there is only the 1/6th part with the two 2″ net pots.
 But we already have a few ideas for new adapters which will be flexibly interchangeable – the concept and the way the parts get assembled will stay the same as we extend the range of adapters in the future.
-It will give the user more flexibility with regard to different crop sizes.
+It will give the user more flexibility with regard to different crop sizes and also be usable the soil-less and the soil-based way.
 Ideas already are:

 - One centered 3 inch net pot for bigger plants.